JeffRMoore/async-benchmark-runner/README.md

 - Document running with ENV production
 - Implement measurement event listener
 - Help cli option
-- split compare report into separate memory and time so change colummn can be added
 - progress indicator
 - opt-deopt debugger using event listener
 - write tests for benchmarks